-We previously conducted two randomized controlled trials of bovine lactoferrin (bLF) for prevention of late-onset sepsis (LOS) in infants with a birth weight <2500g (Study 1) and <2000g (Study 2).
-The aim of this study was to determine the effect of bLF on prevention of culture-proven or probable LOS in infants with a birth weight <1500g from both studies, and to determine the bLF effect depending on human milk intake.
-Both trial designs had similar inclusion and exclusion criteria, same bLF dose (200mg/kg/day) and same control (maltodextrin).
+We previously conducted two randomized controlled trials with bovine lactoferrin (bLF) for the prevention of late-onset sepsis (LOS) in infants with a birth weight <2500 g (Study 1) and <2000 g (Study 2).
+The aim of this study was to determine the preventative effects of bLF on culture-proven or probable LOS in infants with a birth weight <1500 g from both studies, and to determine the effect of bLF in relation to intake of human milk.
+Both trial designs had similar inclusion and exclusion criteria, the same dose of bLF [200 mg·(kg body mass) -1·day -1], and used the same control (maltodextrin).
 We fitted multivariate Cox regression models to estimate the effect of bLF on the risk of development of the composite outcome, adjusting for covariates.
-We included 335 neonates with a mean birth weight of 1162g ±244g; 27.5% were <1000g.
-There were 33 first episodes of LOS in the bLF group and 48 in the control group (19.5% vs 28.9%). bLF had a protective effect on the risk of development LOS, Hazard Ratio (HR) 0.64 (%95CI: 0.41-0.99,p=0.048); particularly among infants <1000g, HR 0.46 (%95CI: 0.22-0.96,p=0.039) and among infants with low human milk intake, HR 0.40 (%95CI: 0.19-0.84,p=0.015). bLF supplementation protects against LOS in infants <1500g, especially among infants not receiving human milk.
+We included 335 neonates with a mean birth weight of 1162 ± 244 g; 27.5% were <1000 g.
+There were 33 first episodes of LOS in the bLF treatment group and 48 in the control group (19.5% vs. 28.9%). bLF had a protective effect on the risk of development of LOS [hazard ratio (HR) = 0.64; %95 CI = 0.41-0.99; p = 0.048]; particularly among infants weighing <1000 g [HR = 0.46; %95 CI = 0.22-0.96; p = 0.039] and infants with a low intake of human milk [HR = 0.40; %95 CI = 0.19-0.84; p = 0.015].
+Therefore, bLF supplementation protects infants <1500 g from LOS, particularly those infants not receiving human milk.

 |Journal||Biochemistry and Cell Biology = Biochimie et Biologie Cellulaire|